build-one-line-a-day/Backend---Oyekunle-Oloyede/README.md

 ### `npm run prod`

-Uses the *npm-run-all* library to the rollback, migrate and seed scripts.
+Uses the *npm-run-all* library to run the rollback, migrate and seed scripts.
 Sweet little combo ✌️.

 ## API Documentation